sonatype/sonatype-react-shared-components/README.md

 ## Running Visual Tests

 The visual tests use jest-image-snapshot to compare screenshots of the components to their expected state.
-This setup for configured for an exact visual match, so the tests must be run on a consistent platform.
+This setup is configured for an exact visual match, so the tests must be run on a consistent platform.
 The browser used for the tests is downloaded via the puppeteer npm package.
 However, it is also important to run these tests on a consistent operating system.
-The cleanest way to do this is via docker - specifically, to run the tests in a docker enviroment identical to the one which the CI system uses.
+The cleanest way to do this is via docker - specifically, to run the tests in a docker environment identical to the one which the CI system uses.
 This environment is defined in the `Dockerfile` present within the the top level directory of the repository.
 To build the docker image, run the following command from this directory: